Medical Assistant Certificate

-- Students must complete a CORI / SORI screening upon acceptance into the program and before externship.
+- Students must complete a CORI / SORI screening before externship.

 - Clinical Externships are approximately 25 hours per week (160 total) in facilities with primarily daytime hours.

-- Students who have completed BIO 111 or BIO 217 and BIO 218 with a C or better within the last seven years do not need to take MEA 109.
+- Students who have completed BIO 111 or BIO 217 and BIO 218 with a C or better within the last seven years do not need to take HMC 107.

 *Uniforms will be required for the following courses: MEA 108, MEA 125, MEA 210.

-MEA 220 is the last course to be taken.
+MEA 220 or MEA 225 is the last course to be taken.

 Additional Course Fee: $15.00 Malpractice Insurance (The fee is subject to change.)